SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Requirements:  REQ-CLIENT-DECIDES: The receiving client determines importance of packets it receives, as the client may have changing needs over time.

-## Honoring of Metadata for servers behind a gateway
+## Honoring of Metadata for Servers Behind a Gateway

 In enterprise networks and remote desktop use case, a server can host multiple connections with varying type of traffic to it.
 These servers are often in a database, exposed to the internet through some sort of a gateway-proxy and the signaling (like DSCP bits) from these servers are often ignored by the ISPs.